dgr099/dgr099/README.md

 - 👨‍💻 I am a computer engineering student at the Universidad Autónoma de Madrid in Spain 🇪🇸.
 - 😋 In this profile, I plan to upload solutions of the programming competitions exercises 🤓 as well as anything related to computing that I find interesting 🤔
 - 🗣  If you want to comment on any solution or want to ask or talk to me about anything, I will be happy to talk to you
 - 📩 Twitter: @dgr_099
+- 📫 Mail: davidteo.garita@gmail.com

 <!--
 **dgr099/dgr099** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.